Privacy Policy

 We do not sell, rent, or trade your Personal Data.
 We may share data in the following limited circumstances:

-- Law enforcement — We may disclose data when required by law, court order, or governmental authority, or where necessary to protect the rights, safety, or property of SikkerKey, its users, or the public.
-Vault secrets are protected by three layers of encryption, and the server encryption key is not stored on disk.
+• Law enforcement — We may disclose data when required by law, court order, or governmental authority, or where necessary to protect the rights, safety, or property of SikkerKey, its users, or the public.
+Vault secrets are protected by three layers of encryption, and the decryption root is not stored on disk.
 We cannot provide decrypted secret values from a database backup even under legal compulsion.

 We do not share your registration data, account details, audit logs, or any other Personal Data with other users of the Service.
 Team members can see project and machine metadata within vaults they have been invited to, as configured by the vault owner.